dmison/workshop/learn-js/_steps/step1-setting-up.markdown

 When we write Javascript, we tell the browser what instructions (functions) to run when different events happen.

-So now we have something to work with lets dig into the basics of Javascript
+So now we have something to work with lets dig into the basics of Javascript.

 <!-- ## Script placement